sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding5_embedding_into_streamlit.md

 To properly support this control, we will make use of `Python environments` to create project/package isolation.

-For our first project, we will create a Python environment called `snowpark`.
+For our first project, we will create a Python environment called `streamlit`.

 In our local computer, navigate to where Miniconda is installed.
 The default is based on your computer username.